Immortal215/The-Drawing-Board-Swift/README.md

 ### [⚙️ Settings](The%20Drawing%20Board/Settings.swift)
 <hr>

-* **Change organization, timing, count, color, dating, and data throughout the app**
+* **Change organization, timing, count, color, dating, data, and more throughout the app**

 ## 📄 Basic Example Code For Use